8bitsats/Agentic_Dna/README.md

-# Agentic DNA by Cheshire Terminal powered by Eliza Os and Solana
+# Agentic DNA by Cheshire Terminal
 Welcome to **Agentic DNA**, an innovative project powered by the Wonderland framework on the Solana blockchain.
 Agentic DNA generates unique, DNA-like sequences for agents—think of them as users, bots, or autonomous entities—offering a fresh approach to creating distinct identities or traits in decentralized applications (dApps).
 Whether you're a developer, a blockchain enthusiast, or a contributor, this guide will walk you through everything you need to know about Agentic DNA.

 ## Introduction